-PART– 170—REPORTING SUBAWARD AND EXECUTIVE COMPENSATION INFORMATION
+PART 170—REPORTING SUBAWARD AND EXECUTIVE COMPENSATION INFORMATION

 Subpart A—General

-§ 170.100 Purposes of this part.
+§ 170.100 Purpose of this part.

-This part provides guidance to Federal awarding agencies on reporting Federal awards to establish requirements for recipients' reporting of information on subawards and executive total compensation, as required by the Federal Funding Accountability and Transparency Act of 2006 (Pub.
-L. 109–282), as amended by section 6202 of Public Law 110–252, hereafter referred to as “the Transparency Act”.
+This part provides guidance to Federal agencies on establishing requirements for recipients of Federal awards to report information on subawards and executive total compensation, as required by the Federal Funding Accountability and Transparency Act of 2006 (Public Law 109-282), as amended by the Digital Accountability and Transparency Act of 2014 (Public Law 113-101) and other Public Laws, hereafter referred to as the “Transparency Act.”

-§ 170.105 Types of awards to which this part applies.
+§ 170.105 Applicability.

-This part applies to Federal awarding agency's grants, cooperative agreements, loans, and other forms of Federal financial assistance subject to the Transparency Act, as defined in § 170.320.

-§ 170.110 Exceptions to which this part applies.

-(a) General.
-Through a Federal awarding agency's implementation of the guidance in this part, this part applies to recipients, other than those exempted by law or excepted in accordance with paragraphs (b) and (c) of this section, that—

-(1) Apply for or receive Federal awards; or

-(2) Receive subawards under Federal awards.

-(b) Exceptions.
+(a) Applicability in general.
+This part applies to a Federal agency’s Federal financial assistance as defined in § 170.300.
+This part applies to all recipients and subrecipients of Federal awards who meet the reporting requirements of paragraph (c) of this section, unless exempt under Federal statute or by paragraph (d) of this section.

-(1) None of the requirements in this part apply to an individual who applies for or receives a Federal award as a natural person (i.e., unrelated to any business or nonprofit organization he or she may own or operate in his or her name).
+(b) Non-applicability to individuals.
+This part does not apply to an individual who applies for or receives Federal financial assistance as a natural person (that is, unrelated to any business or nonprofit organization an individual owns or operates).

-(2) None of the requirements regarding reporting names and total compensation of a non-Federal entity's five most highly compensated executives apply unless in the non-Federal entity's preceding fiscal year, it received—
+(c) Reporting Requirements.
+(1) The names and total compensation of an entity’s five most highly compensated executives must be reported if:

+(i) In the entity’s preceding fiscal year, it received:

-(i) 80 percent or more of its annual gross revenue in Federal procurement contracts (and subcontracts) and Federal financial assistance awards subject to the Transparency Act, as defined at § 170.320 (and subawards); and
+(A) 80 percent or more of its annual gross revenue in Federal procurement contracts (and subcontracts) and Federal awards (and subawards) subject to the Transparency Act, as defined at § 170.300; and

-(ii) $25,000,000 or more in annual gross revenue from Federal procurement contracts (and subcontracts) and Federal financial assistance awards subject to the Transparency Act, as defined at § 170.320; and
+(B) $25,000,000 or more in annual gross revenue from Federal procurement contracts (and subcontracts) and Federal awards (and subawards) subject to the Transparency Act, as defined at § 170.300; and

-(3) The public does not have access to information about the compensation of senior executives, unless otherwise publicly available, through periodic reports filed under section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
+(ii) The public does not have access to information about the compensation of senior executives of the entity through periodic reports filed under section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
 78m(a), 78o(d)) or section 6104 of the Internal Revenue Code of 1986.

+(2) [Reserved]

-(c) Exceptions for classes of Federal awards or recipients.
-OMB may allow exceptions for classes of Federal awards or recipients subject to the requirements of this part when exceptions are not prohibited by statute.
+(d) Class exceptions.
+OMB may approve additional exceptions for classes of Federal awards or recipients when not prohibited by Federal statute.

 Subpart B—Policy

-§ 170.200 Federal awarding agency reporting requirements.
+§ 170.200 Federal agency reporting requirements.

-(a) Federal awarding agencies are required to publicly report Federal awards that equal or exceed the micro-purchase threshold and publish the required information on a public-facing, OMB-designated, governmentwide website and follow OMB guidance to support Transparency Act implementation.
+(a) Federal agencies must publicly report Federal awards that equal or exceed the micro-purchase threshold (see 2 CFR 200.1).
+Federal agencies must publish the required Federal award information on USAspending.gov in accordance with the guidance provided by OMB and the U.S. Department of the Treasury’s Government-wide Spending Data Model (GSDM).

-(b) Federal awarding agencies that obtain post-award data on subaward obligations outside of this policy should take the necessary steps to ensure that their recipients are not required, due to the combination of agency-specific and Transparency Act reporting requirements, to submit the same or similar data multiple times during a given reporting period.
+(b) Federal agencies should ensure that their agency-specific requirements do not require recipients to submit data that is the same as or similar to data required by the Transparency Act during a given reporting period.

 § 170.210 Requirements for notices of funding opportunities, regulations, and application instructions.

-(a) Each Federal awarding agency that makes awards of Federal financial assistance subject to the Transparency Act must include the requirements described in paragraph (b) of this section in each notice of funding opportunity, regulation, or other issuance containing instructions for applicants under which Federal awards may be made that are subject to Transparency Act reporting requirements, and is issued on or after the effective date of this part.
+(a) A Federal agency that makes Federal awards subject to the Transparency Act must include the requirements of paragraph (b) of this section in each notice of funding opportunity, regulation, or other issuance containing instructions for applicants under which Federal awards may be made that are subject to Transparency Act reporting requirements.
+A notice of funding opportunity is any paper or electronic issuance that a Federal agency uses to announce a funding opportunity, whether it is called a “program announcement,” “notice of funding availability,” “broad agency announcement,” “research announcement,” “solicitation,” or any other term.